No one people or group or profession is unique or indispensable in our society.

 The fact that some of us make more money than others is a function of supply and demand, as well as other factors (unions, for example) not inherent worth in the economy.
 So truck drivers are not paid well, because basically anyone can become one, and the supply is largely endless.
 The barriers to entry in that business are low, and supply is high.
 Teachers were historically paid low, as the supply was large and the credentials were thinner than required today.
 Today, with stronger unions, as well as increased credential requirements, pay has increased dramatically - perhaps more than necessary.
 Regardless, the myth of the "underpaid teacher" is a thing of the past.

 For example, I live on a retirement island, where the homes average about $500,000 apiece, or more than three times the national average.
 Many of the folks I know here are retired teachers, and they live a lifestyle that is clearly upper-middle-class.
+They bring in combined pensions over $150,000 a year and "snowbird" between two homes.
 You can be an "underpaid teacher" or you can live on a retirement island, but you can't do both.
 Pick one.
 Their very existence here negates the argument that teachers are underpaid.
 It is a comfortable profession, period.

 Some teachers, in response to this argument, say "Well, when you start out, you make hardly anything!" which is such a stupid argument that again is calls into question the competency of teachers in general (as does the misspelled flames I receive).
 In any profession, a person right out of school makes little or nothing.
 I started out in the Patent business making only $22,000 a year as an Examiner.
 Yet, after 20 years, an Examiner can make close to (if not over) $100,000 a year, and have excellent retirement benefits, including health care (and some of the best government health insurance around).
 Are Examiner's underpaid?
 Not really.